 A key challenge in creating a load forecast is to determine if the model is adequately capturing the impact of future large industrial loads.
 Examples include liquefied natural gas facilities, oil and gas exploration, chemical processing plants, etc. In addition, ERCOT had discussions with Transmission Service Providers (TSPs) and gathered information on the expected growth of industrial load within their service territories.
 ERCOT carefully reviews the historical performance of long-term load forecasts to determine how well large industrial growth has been captured.
 Based on the results of this evaluation and on data gathered from the TSPs, ERCOT may use this information to adjust the long-term load forecast.

-The 2021 LTDEF was adjusted for large industrial loads in the South and South Central weather zones.
+The 2022 LTDEF was adjusted for large industrial loads as follows: